 Join us on one of two transformative adventures in Porcupine Mountains State Wilderness, in Michigan's Upper Peninsula.
 You’ll be immersed in natural beauty, meet new friends, and challenge yourself in new ways.
 These three-night trips are an ideal introduction to backpacking for those with decent physical fitness, offering beginners the basics of wilderness travel, yoga, and mindfulness.
 Those with more experience will have an opportunity to expand on backcountry skills such as navigation and leadership while spending time with likeminded people.
 We’ll be covering a minimum of fifteen miles of trail over the course of three days on one of Michigan's most beautiful trails.

-Delicious meals with organic ingredients will be prepared from Thursday evening until Sunday afternoon, including tasty snacks to keep you fueled
+All meals will be provided from Thursday evening until Sunday afternoon, including tasty snacks to keep you fueled

 Lightweight backpacking gear will be provided if you don't have your own, including backpack, tent, sleeping bag, pad, and headlamp